razor-network/docs-v2/docs/Delegation/Unstake.md

 ### Step 2 {#step-2}

-Now, click on “Connect Wallet” from the top right corner and make sure your network is set to “Skale Testnet”.:
+Now, click on “Connect Wallet” from the top right corner and make sure your network is set to “Skale Testnet”.

 ![Screenshot](/img/2.png)